 Elastic Security is an inbuilt part of Kibana.
 To use Elastic Security, you only need an Elastic Stack deployment (an Elasticsearch cluster and Kibana).
-For information on installing the Elastic Stack, see Getting started with the Elastic Stack.

 The Support Matrix page lists officially supported operating systems, platforms, and browsers on which Elasticsearch, Kibana, Beats, and Elastic Endpoint have been tested.